multiprocess_data_loader

 batch_size :

-, optional (default =None
+int, optional (default =None)

-is unspecified, this option can be combined withdrop_last
+Whenbatch_sampleris unspecified, this option can be combined withdrop_lastandshuffleto control automatic batch sampling. -

 drop_last :

-, optional (default =False
+bool, optional (default =False)

-is unspecified, this option can be combined withbatch_size
+Whenbatch_sampleris unspecified, this option can be combined withbatch_sizeandshuffleto control automatic batch sampling.If

 shuffle :

-, optional (default =False
+bool, optional (default =False)

-is unspecified, this option can be combined withbatch_size
+Whenbatch_sampleris unspecified, this option can be combined withbatch_sizeanddrop_lastto control automatic batch sampling. -

 batch_sampler :

-, optional (default =None
+BatchSampler, optional (default =None)

 batches_per_epoch :

-, optional (default =None
+int, optional (default =None)

 num_workers :

-, optional (default =0
+int, optional (default =0)

 Multi-processing code in Python is complicated!
 We highly recommend you read the short Best practices and Common issues sections below before using this option.